Frequently Asked Questions

 As a place for students to study we have found Taiwan to be safe, friendly and easily accessible.
 Accommodation and living expenses are also far lower than those of the UK.

-I have no background in Chinese medicine but I’m very interested in the course.
+I have no background in Chinese medicine but I’m very interested in the Diploma in Chinese Herbal Medicine course.
 Can I still apply?

-This program is primarily designed for acupuncturists with a degree-level qualification in Chinese medicine, acupuncture, and Western medical sciences.
-If you do not have a background in Chinese medicine or an equivalent of Level 3 in Western medical sciences, we recommend taking a foundation course before enrolling in the Diploma in Chinese Medicine.
+The diploma program is primarily designed for acupuncturists with a degree-level qualification in Chinese medicine, acupuncture, and Western medical sciences.
+If you do not have a background in Chinese medicine or an equivalent of Level 3 in Western medical sciences, we recommend taking our foundation course before enrolling in the Diploma in Chinese Medicine.
 However, applications are assessed on a case-by-case basis, so depending on your background and previous education, you may still be eligible for the course.

 Overseas students are considered on an individual basis.